jsnyders/StringTemplate-js/README.md

 Under construction

-This will be a pure JavaScript implementation of the [StringTemplate v4](http://www.stringtemplate.org/).
+This will be a pure JavaScript implementation of [StringTemplate v4](http://www.stringtemplate.org/).
-Templates will be compiled to JavaScript
+Templates will be compiled to JavaScript.
+The intent is to be fully compatible with StringTemplate syntax.
+This means that the same template processed with the same data should produce the same output when processed with the Java (reference implementation) and this JavaScript implementation.
+See below for known differences.
+The API will **not** be compatible with the Java implementation.

 ## Update 4-Jun